 Popular myths claim that the other angels were angered by the Sepher Ha-Razim as it represented a second chance for humans- beings who appeared to have done so little to be worthy of redemption.
 It is believed that one, or several Angels, conspired to steal the text from Adam and Eve and throw it in the ocean.

 But God retrieved the revelations and the text was safeguarded through the many descendants of Adam, including Noah - who found assistance in building his ark from the wisdom of Raziel.
 The Sepher Ha-Razim was believed to have disappeared after the days of Solomon, only to be recovered by mystics in medieval Germany many centuries later.

 Colorized and cropped version of Sepher Ha-Razim. ( Public Domain )

-The Raziel HaMalakh most likely originated during the middle ages; there is no mention of the text prior to the 13th century.
-The book was originally written in Hebrew and Aramaic; a Latin transcript was commissioned by Alfonso X. However, the influence of this document has continued to incite the imagination and interest of people all over the world through the ages.
+The Book of Raziel the Angel most likely originated during the Middle Ages; there is no mention of the text prior to the 13th century.
+The book was originally written in Hebrew and Aramaic and a Latin transcript was commissioned by Alfonso X. However, the influence of this document has continued to incite the imagination and interest of people all over the world through the ages.

 Ellie.
 "Archangel Raziel."
 Archangel Raziel - Crystalinks.
 Crystalinks, 2016.
 Web.
 20 Aug.
 2016. http://www.crystalinks.com/archangelraziel.html